 - Chaos;Head is about a guy who is the stereotype for this, complete with an obsession for online gaming, and imaginary wives.
 He is forced out of it, in circumstances he really really won't enjoy at all.

-- In Puella Magi Madoka Magica, loneliness is a serious problem for magical girls, one of which, Mami, is implied to specifically wish to avoid Dying Alone.
+- In Puella Magi Madoka Magica, loneliness is a serious problem for magical girls, one of whom, Mami, is implied to specifically wish to avoid Dying Alone.
 Homura was this before Madoka became her first friend, but because of certain circumstances by the start of the series she is alone again.
 Kyouko has lost her family and lives alone in the ruins of her father's church.
 Estrangement from loved ones and the inability to reach out to them is a common theme in the series.

 - The Forever Alone themed Raeg Comics are practically the Trope Namer: they're Black Comedy jokes that usually follow the pattern "Lonely person tries to stop being lonely, and, for reasons completely outside of their control, fails miserably."
-There is also "We are shown a happy moment that turns out to have been a delusion or roleplay or fiction of some sort, enacted by the lonely person to feign escape their loneliness, highlighting it even more."
-They also name the facial expression itself, which is a representation of a person with a disproportionate, ugly chin, small, beady eyes from each of which a single, thin stream of tears flows, only to stumble on their fissured, thin lips which are curved in a painful rictus that seems to be a sincere, heartfelt, but heartwrenchingly/hilariously failed attempt at a smile.
+There's also "We are shown a happy moment that turns out to have been a delusion or roleplay or fiction of some sort, enacted by the lonely person to feign escape from their loneliness, highlighting it even more."
+They also name the facial expression itself, which is a representation of a person with a disproportionate, ugly chin, and small, beady eyes from each of which a single, thin stream of tears flows, only to stumble on their fissured, thin lips which are curved in a painful rictus that seems to be a sincere, heartfelt, but heartwrenchingly/hilariously failed attempt at a smile.
 There are traces of self-derision among the writers.
 Some can be fairly touching◊.

 - Batman is trapped in one of these due to his own inability to maintain a relationship with anyone.

 - In Hitch, the protagonist couldn't find anyone accepting him for who he was, and so he became something else.